PlummersSoftwareLLC/Primes/CONTRIBUTING.md

 #### Requirements:

-* Your solution uses no external dependencies to calculate the actual sieve (example, `-lpthread` is fine).
+* Your solution uses no external dependencies to calculate the actual sieve (for example, `-lpthread` is fine).
 * Your solution uses a class to encapsulate the sieve, or an equivalent feature in your language.
 This class must contain the full state of the sieve.
 Each iteration should re-create a new instance of this class.
 * Your solution conforms to the base [rules](#Rules).

 #### Category badge: